codeclimate/codeclimate-rubocop/config/contents/layout/condition_position.md

-This cop checks for conditions that are not on the same line as if/while/until.
+Checks for conditions that are not on the same line as if/while/until.

 ### Example: